Higher Order Methods and Functions

 Our parametric functions have type Angle => Point.
 We can compose these with functions of type Point => Image and with this setup we can make the "dots" from which we build our images depend on the point.

-Here's an example when the dots get bigger as the angle increases.
+Here's an example where the dots get bigger as the angle increases.

 val growingDot: Point => Image =